In Kind Direct

 In Kind Direct is a charity in the United Kingdom founded in 1996 by King Charles III (the then Prince of Wales).
 The charity distributes new donated usable consumer goods from manufacturers and retailers to British charities working both domestically and abroad.
-The Prince of Wales is In Kind Direct's Royal founding patron.
-Robin Boles was In Kind Direct's CEO from 1996 until her retirement 2019.
-The role of CEO was taken on by Rosanne Gray in December 2019.
+King Charles III is In Kind Direct's Royal founding patron, and Rosanne Gray CEO since December 2019.